 Either welcome submissions from new writers or are, at least, open to great new slushpile submissions.

-So if, for example, you’re a crime writer, and an agent is open to submissions from crime writers, and if that agent welcomes slushpile submissions, then you need to pop that agent on your longlist.
+So if, for example, you’re a crime writer, and a literary agent is open to submissions from crime writers, and if that agent welcomes slushpile submissions, then you need to pop that literary agent on your longlist.

 That’s a good start, but agents aren’t very specialist and in most cases, your longlist will be something like 100+ names long.
 Yikes!